The 12 Best Financial Stocks to Buy for 2022

 ESG and other additional growth drivers are critical to the firm's outlook, analysts note.
 Debt issuance is expected to slow down in 2022, which would impact S&P's credit ratings business.

 S&P Global earns a place among the best financial stocks to buy for 2022 thanks to a loaded bull camp.
-Of the 13 analysts issuing opinions on SPGI, seven rate it at Strong Buy and four say Buy, while just one calls it a Hold and another lone analyst says Sell.
+Of the 13 analysts issuing opinions on SPGI, seven rate it at Strong Buy and four say Buy, while just two call it a Hold.

 3. Everest Re